 The Group has scheduled performances of symphonic and other orchestral music, which it will continue to present during the next financial year.
 The Group's continuing viability is dependent on maintaining its current level of funding, especially government funding.
-The Group has the intention to continue with international touring in 2013 and has recently announced a tour to Russia and Europe.
+The Group has the intention to return to international touring in the 2014 financial year.